fadalid/SQLchallenge-DannysDiner/README.md

 	</summary>
 </details>

+6. Which item was purchased first by the customer after they became a member?
 <details>
 	<summary>
-		6. Which item was purchased first by the customer after they became a member?
+		SQL Query
 	</summary>
 </details>